Main Research lines

 My research interests have focused on transcription and replication as main sources of genetic instability.
 During my PhD, I worked with Prof. Andrés Aguilera on transcription, and R-loops in particular, as a source of genetic instability.
-My PhD, funded by an FPU fellowship, was awarded in 2009 with ‘Sobresaliente Cum Laude’, European Mention, and later on awarded with the ‘Premio Extraordinario de Doctorado’.
-I development powerful genetic tools for the identification of R-loops in vivo by the heterologous over-expression of human AID in yeast mutants of the THO complex, involved in mRNP biogenesis.
-I also contributed to show that co-transcriptional R-loops impair replication fork progression and identified that as the main cause of transcription-associated genetic instability.
-I further showed that the phenotypes of THO mutants could be observed genome-wide.
+I developed powerful genetic tools for the identification of R-loops in vivo by the heterologous over-expression of human AID in yeast mutants of the THO complex, involved in mRNP biogenesis.
+I also contributed to show that the ubiquitous accumulation of co-transcriptional R-loops impair replication fork progression and identified that as a major cause of transcription-associated genetic instability.
 In agreement with R-loops being a frequent source of DNA damage, I showed that to survive replication stress, THO mutants require a functional S-phase checkpoint, known to be essential for the maintenance of replication fork stability.